-About the Programme
+About the programme

-The Area Based Childhood 0-2 Years Programme is the newest initiative within the Early Learning Initiative.
+The Area-Based Childhood 0-2.5 Years Programme is the newest initiative within the Early Learning Initiative.
 The programme's main focus is a home visiting service to offer intervention and support for children, their parents and families.
-The 0-2 Years Programme aims to improve children's overall development through the empowerment of parents.
-The programme is designed to focus on nutrition, health care, and overall child development.
+The programme aims to improve children's overall development through the empowerment of parents and is designed to focus on nutrition, health care, and overall child development.

 On a weekly basis, for up to an hour, families will be visited in their homes by our trained Home Visitors.
 As the child becomes older this may move to once a month.
 The Home Visitors work with the family to strengthen the parents’ skills and build self-esteem, to enable them to believe in their own capabilities and parenting skills.
 A weekly report is written by the Home Visitors to record the child’s development.

-IMPORTANT NOTE: This programme is free to all families within the Dublin Docklands and East Inner City.
+All Home Visitors are trained in early childhood education and the programme is free to all families within the Dublin Docklands and East Inner City.

 If you would like further information or are interested in joining our ABC 0-2.5 Years Programme, please contact: